Stephanie Hare: Le Pen's recent remarks suggest that the daughter differs from her father only in style, not substance

 By rejecting France’s responsibility for the Vél d’Hiv roundup, Le Pen hopes to boost her support, which her followers fear will fall short of the 50.1% of votes she needs to avoid a second round of voting and win the presidency.

-But she is taking a huge gamble, as France's role in the Holocaust remains a highly sensitive topic.
-Already her comments have earned widespread condemnation from her political opponents
+But she is taking a huge gamble, as France’s role in the Holocaust remains a highly sensitive topic.
+Already her comments have earned widespread condemnation from her political opponents, historians and Jewish groups.

 The risk is that she could trigger a replay of 2002, when voters turned out to support the then-incumbent Chirac against Jean-Marie Le Pen, who lost overwhelmingly.